Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 ![Digital Ocean new droplet](https://cdn.hashnode.com/res/hashnode/image/upload/v1609575382381/0mT9_AAVU.png)

-You can open up the `Marketplace` tab and search for the current LAMP stack.
+You can open the `Marketplace` tab and search for the current LAMP stack.

 We will use the LAMP stack on a Basic plan for 5\$/month.